nesi/support-docs/docs/General/NeSI_Policies/Proposal_Development_allocations.md

 Once you have completed your Proposal Development allocation, you are welcome to apply for a further allocation.
-If you are successful, the project\'s next allocation will be from another of the [allocation classes](https://support.nesi.org.nz/hc/en-gb/articles/360000925176).
+If you are successful, the project's next allocation will be from another of the [allocation classes](https://support.nesi.org.nz/hc/en-gb/articles/360000925176).

 The [How Applications are